 Special Olympics gift planning staff is available to help you explore how to make room in your planning for a legacy gift to Special Olympics.
-We have many free planning resources available at solegacygiving.org/plan.

-If you have already left a gift to Special Olympics in your will, trust, or by beneficiary designation, we hope you will let us know so we can properly thank you, ensure that your wishes are carried out, and welcome you as a member of our legacy society, The Champion's Society.
+If you have already left a gift to Special Olympics in your will, trust, or by beneficiary designation, we hope you will let us know so we can properly thank you, ensure that your wishes are carried out, and welcome you as a member of our legacy society, The Champion's Society[®].